anayini/TIL/ProgrammingLanguages/Parsing/Parsing-techniques.md

 1. Typically allow users to write a grammar in a DSL as input and get a parser as output.
 2. Less control over the parser and its internal state / error messaging
 3. Because of 2. this is why many production level languages use hand written recursive descent parsers.

+## Error Productions
+1. A way to encode common syntax errors within a grammar.
+2. Make special rules that match common syntax errors.
+3. When parsing them we can handle them specially, instead of getting confused and just being unable to parse!